 MA Liberal Studies, CUNY Graduate Center, 2013-2015

-Supervisor: Dr. Tanya Pollard
+Supervisor: Prof. Dr. Tanya Pollard

 MFA studies in Modern Dance, University of Utah, 2005-2008

-Supervisors: Stephen Koester and Jon Scoville
+Supervisors: Prof. Stephen Koester and Prof. Jon Scoville

 BA Interdisciplinary Arts, Western Washington University, 1999-2004